FantasyNitroGEN/visallo/web/plugins/structured-ingest/core/src/main/resources/user-guide/csv/index.md

 <img src='./drag-csv-into-visallo.gif' />

 <span>2.
-Once the file shows a button that says "Map Structured Data" in the [detail panel](../detail-pane.md), click that button and the csv/excel import wizard will appear.</span>
+Once the file shows a button that says "Map Structured Data" in the [Element Inspector](../element-inspector.md), click that button and the csv/excel import wizard will appear.</span>

 <img src='./open-wizard.gif' />